 How the HPV vaccine works

 HPV vaccination protects against long-term HPV infection and cancer (including precancerous cells) resulting from HPV types 16 and 18.
-You cannot get HPV from the vaccination, but your body makes antibodies against the virus in response.
+In response to the vaccination, the body produces antibodies to the virus.
 If you are infected with HPV after that, your body will recognise the virus and clean it up on its own.
 The HPV vaccine works best if you are not already infected with HPV.
 That is why children are already invited for the HPV vaccination in the year that they turn 10.

 No permanent side effects